Cerement/cerement.github.io/_pages/about.md

 Master of Science in Multimedia Engineering
 2014 - 2016

-- **Thesis**: Applying Monte Carlo tree search for tactical decision-making in StarCraft
+- Applying Monte Carlo tree search for tactical decision-making in StarCraft: StarCraft bot applied with Monte Carlo tree search for small-scaled combats, which performed well with over 90% win rate against built-in AI in scenarios with less than 16 ranged units on each side.
+(C++, BWAPI)

-- **Relevant Courses**: 3D Game Programming, Computer Graphics, Computer Animations, Theory of Computer Games, Game Design, Network Security

 ## Skills

-C++, C#, Unity
+C++, C#, Unity, UE4

 ## Languages